facebook/prophet/README.md

 The default dependency that Prophet has is `pystan`.
 PyStan has its own [installation instructions](http://pystan.readthedocs.io/en/latest/installation_beginner.html).
 Install pystan with pip before using pip to install fbprophet.

-_(Currently only dev version)_ You can chose an alternative stan backend called `cmdstanpy` that requires [CmdStan](https://mc-stan.org/users/interfaces/cmdstan) command line interface by setting the environment variable `STAN_BACKEND` to `CMDSTANPY`, for example:
+You can chose an alternative stan backend called `cmdstanpy`.
+It requires [CmdStan](https://mc-stan.org/users/interfaces/cmdstan) command line interface and you will have to specify the environment variable `STAN_BACKEND` pointing to it, for example:

 ```
 # bash